You are here

 • School codes will be established for the school in each consortium district.
 The school will appear as a school option in each consortium district in WISEdata, DPI directory, etc.

-• Consortium districts will count their students enrolled in the charter school as residents for state aid and revenue limit membership, and will report them as enrolled in and attending the school in their SIS.
+• Partnering districts will count their students enrolled in the charter school as residents for state aid and revenue limit membership in the Pupil Count PI-1563, and will report them as enrolled in and attending the school in their SIS.

 • Data from charter school students is used to generate a school report card and federal ESSA reports for the charter school.
 A single report card will be created for the charter school including all consortia students.
 Data that appears in the report card includes state test results, attendance, course and program participation, and graduation.